- Last updated:

 Some information can be found in Chapter 6 of the Erosion and Sediment Control Manual.

-For best practice erosion and sediment control guidelines in relation to linear infrastructure such as pipelines, powerlines, and roads refer to the New South Wales government's stormwater publications.
+For best practice erosion and sediment control guidelines in relation to linear infrastructure such as pipelines, powerlines, and roads refer to the New South Wales State Government stormwater publications.